-The 1920′s hat icon was the cloche.
-These round shaped, snug fitting, helmet like felt or straw hats came so far down the forehead that visibility was only possible by lifting the chin up so she had to look down on people.
-This made 1920′s women seem smug or snooty when in reality it was just a fashion fad.
-Early cloche hats had a wide brim to them, while the mid 20′s cloches had a 1 to 3 inch brim and the late 20s non at all.
-A few sun hat cloche varieties had very wide side brims and very narrow front and back brims.
+The 1920s hat icon was the cloche.
+These round shaped, snug fitting, helmet-like felt or straw hats came so far down the forehead that visibility was only possible by lifting the chin up so she had to look down on people.
+This made 1920s women seem smug or snooty, when in reality it was just the fashion fad.
+Early cloche hats had a wide brim to them, while the mid ’20s cloches had a 1 to 3 inch brim and the late 20s none at all.
+A few sun hat cloche varieties had very wide side brims with very narrow front and back brims.

-Hat decorations were simple art geometric ribbon shapes or abstract embroidered designs.
-A hat pin also worn as a brooch pin and add a little extra gem or even feather to a hat.
+Hat decorations were simple geometric ribbon shapes or abstract embroidered designs.
+A hat pin also worn as a brooch pin, and could add a little extra gem or even feather to a hat.

 The turban style hat was similar to the cloche.
 It was made of wrapped fabric circling the head and adorned with flowers, gems and feathers on one side.
 The fabric usually matched the dress and was typically an evening hat rather than day wear.

 With flimsy dresses and exposed shoulders, women needed something fashionable to keep their shoulders warm.
 Shoulder wraps made of animal furs like fox and mink (often with heads and feet still intact) were a wealthy woman’s pride and joy.
 The less wealthy used large silk triangular scarves wrapped and tied to one side with a brooch.
-Silk scarves were worn for day and evening wear and were intricately detailed with Asian prints and hand beaded designs.
-See some gorgeous reproduction wraps here.
+Silk scarves were worn for day and evening wear and were intricately detailed with Asian prints and hand-beaded designs.

 1920s Hand Bags